Dead ends on wreath products and lamplighter groups: Preliminaries

 If $\Gamma$ is a finite graph, a \textit{spanning path} (resp. \textit{spanning cycle}) $P$ is one that visits each vertex of the $\Gamma$.
 If every vertex is visited a unique time (except for the final one in the case of a cycle), we call $P$ a \textit{Hamiltonian path} (resp. \textit{Hamiltonian cycle}).

-\begin{defn} A finite graph is said to be \textit{Hamiltonian} if it possesses a Hamiltonian cycle, and \textit{Hamiltonian-connected} if for any pair of distinct vertices, there is a Hamiltonian path connecting them. \end{defn}
+\begin{definition} A finite graph is said to be \textit{Hamiltonian} if it possesses a Hamiltonian cycle, and \textit{Hamiltonian-connected} if for any pair of distinct vertices, there is a Hamiltonian path connecting them. \end{definition}

 Any Hamiltonian-connected graph is of course Hamiltonian, but the opposite is not true: cycles of length $n\ge 4$ are Hamiltonian but no Hamiltonian-connected.
 This will be relevant for us in Section \ref{section: lamplighters over free products} when studying lamplighter groups over free products of cyclic groups.